mweel1/usa_high_level/department-of-education/index.md

 I goto the states website and create marty-computer-class.K8-school class and attach it to a domain zone so people can find it.
 It can be federal, or local.

-I then goto the state and ask for money for supplies with my enrolment, they are able to look at the market in my area and see that there are those subjects lacking in that area based on the data in the system and provide the grant.
+I then goto the state and ask for money for supplies with my enrolment, they are able to look at my enrolment in that area based on the data in the system and provide the grant.

-The kids are enrolled, and their personal profile is checked during enrolment.